Sitecore/Sitecore.Demo.Edge/docs/projects/website.md

 ### Configured for Sitecore-based workflow

-It is intended that you work directly in Sitecore to define templates and renderings, instead of using the code-first approach.
+It is intended that you work directly in Sitecore to define templates and renderings, instead of using the code-first/disconnected approach.
 This is also known as "Sitecore-first" JSS workflow.
 To support this:

 - The JSS content workflow is disabled.
 - Imported items will not be marked as 'protected'.